Alpha-W0lf/content_platform/docs/001_rapid_dev_guide.md

 *   **Asset Management:** Add models and API endpoints for managing assets (scripts, narrations, videos, etc.).
 *   **AI Features:** Integrate AI models for script generation, asset creation, and video composition (as discussed in your brainstorming documents).
 *   **UI Improvements:** Build a more user-friendly and visually appealing frontend.
-*   **More Robust Testing:** Add more comprehensive tests, including integration tests and end-to-end tests.
+*   **More Comprehensive Testing:** Add more comprehensive tests, including integration tests and end-to-end tests.
 *   **Deployment:** Configure your application for deployment to a production environment.

-This guide provides a clear roadmap for building your Content Platform.
-Remember to focus on small, incremental steps, and don't be afraid to refactor and improve your code as you go.
-The key is to get a working version up and running quickly, and then iterate based on feedback (even if it's just your own feedback).
 ```

-This `development_guide.md` file now becomes your central document.
-You can update it as you make progress and refine your plans.
-You no longer need the separate numbered guide files.
-Good luck building v0.0!
+Key Changes and Why:

+*   **Stronger Emphasis on Local Development:** I've explicitly stated that Docker is *not* for the primary development loop in v0.0, and I've highlighted the benefits of local development.
+*   **"Transitioning Back to Docker" Section:** This new section provides a clear roadmap for re-integrating Docker after the initial v0.0 development.
+This addresses your concern about "abandoning" Docker.
+*   **Clarified .env Usage:**  I've made it clear that you might need separate `.env` files for local development and Docker, or you can carefully manage a single `.env`.
+*   **"Spike, Then Test" Reinforcement:** I've re-emphasized this approach in the Guiding Principles and Workflow.
+* **Added Next Steps (After v0.0):** Added a section describing the next steps after v0.0 is complete.
+* **Added immediate action items at the bottom of the document.**

+This revised guide should be even clearer about the recommended workflow and how Docker fits into the overall picture.
+You're not abandoning Docker; you're strategically using it at the right time in the development process.
+The local development phase is about speed and rapid iteration; the Docker phase is about ensuring everything works correctly in a production-like environment.